 Pending outcome of CIRP, the Company has not carried out impairment testing of these assets as at thebalance sheet date.

-During the year, the Company has closed down all its branches in India.
-However, the written down valuesof Property, plant and equipment located at these branches and which have ceased to be in the possessionof the Company have not been written off.
-Impact on the balances of Property, plant and equipment andconsequential impact on depreciation is not ascertainable.
+During the financial year 2023-2024, the Company had closed down all its branches in India.
+However, thewritten down values of Property, plant and equipment located at these branches and which had ceased to bein the possession of the Company had not been written off.
+Impact on the balances of Property, plant andequipment and consequential impact on depreciation is not ascertainable.

 (g) Inventories